 Characteristics

 At the Shiwasukai meeting (year-end gathering), members ranging from seniors to high school students gather together to deepen their connections across generations.
-At this meeting, large-scale discussions are held once a year, and smaller book-reading and film-viewing sessions are also organized by members’ invitation.
+Members also invite each other to hold large-scale discussion meetings once a year, as well as small reading and film meetings for members only.
+These events are enjoyed as reunion occasions for alumni members as well as occasions for students to get closer to them.

 Format and Frequency

-Shiwasukai is a party-style social gathering attended by many working alumni, but there are also occasional small group discussions, film-viewing, or book-reading sessions.
-There is also an irregularly held event called the "Onko-Chishin Series," where you can learn and enjoy a combination of film, literature, and history.
-Participants watch the same piece of literature or film beforehand, and on the day of the event, they compete against each other on artistic perspectives and analysis.
-This is also a popular program conducted in small groups, with many of the topics related to social issues.
+Shiwasukai is a party-style social gathering attended by many alumni members.
+In addition, “Onko-Chishin Series” is irregularly held as small group book-reading and film-viewing sessions organized by members’ invitation.
+Participants will read or watch the same piece of literature or film beforehand, and gather on the day of the event to exchange opinions on the piece of work.
+This is also a popular program with many topics related to social issues.

 Our 10th symposium was held at the Foreign Correspondents’ Club of Japan on March 23th.
 In the first part, we had the report of ExNext project 2018 “Adverse effects and measures of intergenerational division by university students.”
 Besides, Mr. Toshihiro Menju gave us the lecture “How to deal with the decreasing population? -Accepting immigrants as one option-.”
 In the second part, we had discussion on “Whether is the decreasing population a chance or a crisis for Japanese education?”